freaktechnik/latex-templates/README.md

-# Latex Templates
+# LaTeX Templates

-Templates for Latex documents I often use.
+Templates for LaTeX documents I often use.
 Most of them are geared toward German contents.

 ## meetingminsde Class